mmonterroca/docxgo/docs/V2_DESIGN.md

 **Target**: Q1 2026
 **Breaking Changes**: Yes (major version bump)

-> **Project Transition Note**: This project is being restructured from a fork of `fumiama/go-docx` to an independent project under `SlideLang/go-docx`. v2 represents a complete architectural rewrite and will become the main codebase, with v1 archived as legacy code.
+> **Project Note**: This project originated as a fork of `fumiama/go-docx` but has been completely rewritten with a clean architecture design.
+The current version represents a ground-up rebuild focused on maintainability, type safety, and modern Go practices.

 ---